AmineBarrak/Compromised-IoT-Devices/README.md

 For each component, we collect the metrics in the attack state as well as in the normal state for a period of 30 minutes.

-In the following figure, we explore the energy consumption in the normal state and for the compromised situation:
+In the following figure, we explore the energy consumption in the normal and compromised situation: